transitiverobotics/transitive-utils/ros/docs/ros.md

 is received the provided callback is called.
 For available options see [https://robotwebtools.github.io/rclnodejs/docs/0.22.3/Node.html#createSubscription][1].
-The default `options.qos.reliability` is best-effort. options object can contain: "throttleMs": throttle-in-milliseconds.
+The default `options.qos.reliability` is best-effort.
+The `options` object can contain: "throttleMs": throttle (in milliseconds).

 ##### Parameters